xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 {: .notice--info}

 Log into XR CLI.
 We will first make sure that the request from XR's docker daemon originates with a source IP that is reachable from the docker registry.
-So set the TPA ip address = Gig0/0/0/0 ip address:
+So set the TPA ip address = Gig0/0/0/0 ip address (directly connected subnet):

 ```